Avoid Winter Weight gain – Top Tips

 One history-based theory suggests it could be in our genes; cooler, shorter days and less sunlight impacts our hormones, making us feel lethargic and creating the urge to eat more, to store as energy for the cool months ahead when traditionally, food was scarce.

 - Don’t stop your regular exercise routine.
 If conditions are poor outside, do some movement at home.
-Spend 30 minutes getting the heart rate up, include the kids or use them as weights to make sure you stay on track.
+Spend 30 minutes getting the heart rate up, include the kids if need be to make sure you stay on track.

 - Consider investing in a personal trainer for the colder months – someone to kick your butt and get you motivated.
 Group PT is another great idea.